xiduzo/mdd-oc/blog/2023-2024/index.md

     </tbody>
 </table>

+It is important to note that, due to unfortunate planning of the chair, this years advice report has not been reviewd by the student members.

+As will be mentioned in the intentions for upcoming academic year, the OC is striving to become a more mature body within the MDD.

 ## Consent rights of the OC regarding the Teaching and Examination Regulations for master’s degree programme

 **2.2 Exit qualifications/academic achievements**